-Man's heart is his engine, and from this Fulton borrowed his idea of the steamboat and Morse his thought of telegraphy.
+Man's heart is his engine, and from this Fulton

+borrowed his idea of the steamboat and Morse his thought of telegraphy.
 You will remember that when Morse was ready to make his first experiment, he was heaped with ridicule.
 To the honor of Thomas H. Benton, of Missouri, be it said, when Morse asked aid from Congress he wished success to the enterprise.
-But Henry Clay, the great statesman of Kentucky, said to Mr. Morse: "Go to hell with your d-d nonsense."
-When Morse asked Congress eight thousand dollars to develop his science, Clay offered an amendment appropriating two thousand to investigate mesmerism.
+But Henry Clay, the great statesman of Kentucky, is said to have said to Mr. Morse: "Go to hell with your d-d nonsense."
+When Morse asked Congress for eight thousand dollars to develop his science, Clay sarcastically offered an amendment appropriating two thousand to investigate mesmerism.

 Did such abuse injure Morse?
 No; when a man has a truth, abuse does him good.
-I wouldn't take one thousand dollars for the caw, caw of crows that have croaked at me; they simply act as manure to enrich my life-work.
-Some say: "We don't believe Osteopathy can do what is claimed for it."
+I wouldn't take one thousand dollars for the caw, caw 'of crows that have croaked at me; they simply act as a fertilizer to enrich my life-work.
+Some say: We don't believe Osteopathy can do what is claimed for it."
 That is all right; for fifteen cents a man can buy a patent right to call anything a humbug.

 I never say I can do anything unless I am very sure of it.
 When there is a shut-off in the nutritive supply, starvation is the result, and some part of the body withers away, and physicians can only declare their inability to restore it, for in such a case medicine is of no avail.
+The shut off must be removed.